-Usage wear/damage: We roll a cask-shaped roller over each mattress for 30,000 cycles to simulate around eight years' use.
+Usage wear/damage We roll a cask-shaped roller over each mattress for 30,000 cycles to simulate around eight years of use.
 Visible damage such as cracking, broken springs or pilling contributes to the usage wear/damage score.
-A higher score means less damage.
+A higher score here means less damage to the mattress.

-Comfort: Dorsal (on back) We use 36 measuring points to register the test subject's body sinking into the surface of mattress.
 Lateral (on side) We mark five aligned spots on the spine of a standing test subject.
 We take photos of the test subject lying on the mattress to analyse the distance and angles between the spots.
 Results for both positions are compared to an index of optimum support examples.
 These are tested with men and women.

 Stabilisation We measure the movement of the mattress after a standard impact (17.5kg), simulating a sleeping person turning over.
 We also count the number of bounces up and down before the mattress is calm again.

-Sagging: We measure height and firmness straight out of the box, then again after the usage wear/damage test.
+Sagging We measure height and firmness when the mattress is brand new, then again after the usage wear/damage test.
 After that, we measure the difference and score accordingly.

-Smell: Odour is assessed by a panel of mattress experts when the mattress is brand new and two weeks after opening, by a panel of mattress experts.
-Note, this test is no longer performed as of May 2020.
-Mattresses tested after this date do not have smell results, but we will include previous results.
-They don't contribute to the overall score.
+Smell Odour is assessed by a panel of mattress experts when the mattress is brand new and two weeks after opening.
+As of May 2020, this test is no longer performed.
+Mattresses tested after this date do not have smell results, but we will include any previous results we have.
+These results don't contribute to the overall score a mattress receives.